hikaric/fullPhpWeb/README.md

 </VirtualHost>
 ```

-Replace `C:\example_path` with the directory of this project in your machine to finish setting up.
+Replace `C:\example_path` with the directory of this project in your machine to finish setting up this step.

 **Step 7:** Update Hosts File, go to this file `C:\Windows\System32\drivers\etc\hosts` (usually the case) and add these lines at the near bottom